MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 ^^^^^^^^^^^^^^^^

 Choose the action :guilabel:`config`.
 The configuration is basically the same as for picking particles from scratch.
 Set the :guilabel:`boxsize` to the value you've choosen when creating the training data.
-Set folder where your tomogram is as :guilabel:`train_image_folder` and the CBOX folder that you created in step 2 as :guilabel:`train_annot_folder`.
+Choose the folder where your tomogram is as :guilabel:`train_image_folder` and the CBOX folder that you created in step 2 as :guilabel:`train_annot_folder`.